GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/cloudsql_postgres.md

       password: "my-cloudsql-pass"
     ```

-1. Populate data into database:
+1. Populate data into database.
+Note: This may take up to 5 minutes.

     ```bash
     python run_database_init.py